 Early in the planning process, SCAG asks that each of the six county transportation commissions (CTCs) submit updated project lists for inclusion.
 The CTCs are responsible for adding, removing, or updating projects from the 2020 RTP/SCS based on jurisdictional needs.
 These projects are then considered for inclusion in Connect SoCal 2024.

 What is SCAG’s role in developing Connect SoCal 2024?

 SCAG is the lead agency in facilitating the development of the region’s long-range transportation planning.
 SCAG understands the importance of input and consensus, and utilizes a collaborative process over several years to create Connect SoCal 2024.
 This includes working with local jurisdictions through a process known as the Local Data Exchange (LDX) as well as working directly with county transportation commissions (CTCs).
 Throughout the development of Connect SoCal, SCAG staff are guided by its Policy Committees, CTCs, subregions, local governments, several state and federal agencies (including Caltrans), environmental and business communities, tribal governments, non-profit groups, as well the general public.
 The end result of this collaborative process is a collaborative and comprehensive document that reflects public consideration and addresses the region’s needs.

 How does the Connect SoCal 2024 affect me?

 Given the geographic diversity and size of the SCAG region, a coordinated transportation system that is well integrated with land uses and operates efficiently is imperative to the mobility and quality of life of Southern California residents.
 By employing a regional focus to transportation and land use planning, SCAG seeks to improve the region’s mobility, economy, and sustainability.

 And although it doesn’t commit funds to specific projects, Connect SoCal 2024 does set the framework for how transportation tax dollars will be spent in the SCAG region over the coming years and decades.
 The future of the SCAG region will be shaped by the goals and policies set forth in Connect SoCal 2024.

 Why do we need Connect SoCal?

-Our region is expected to add nearly four million people in the next 25 years.
+Our region is expected to add nearly 1.7 million people in the next 25 years.
 Connect SoCal 2024 lays out a vision for accommodating that growth, while at the same time maintaining our quality of life and protecting our environment.